leobro98/positive-news/task.md

 The mock news feed should periodically generate messages containing random news item.

-The news analyser should handle the messages from the news feeds and periodically display a short summary about news items that are considered "interesting“.
+The news analyser should handle the messages from the news feeds and periodically display a short summary about news items that are considered "interesting".

 ## Mock news feed
 * Creates a persistent TCP connection to the news analyser and periodically sends news items over that connection.
 Each news item should be comprised of a headline and a priority.